Nicell/nick.winans.io/src/blog/nice-nano/index.md

 To be clear, these are _clones_.
 I think competition is fair, but both of these new boards that popped up are advertised as nice!nanos and are shipped with the exact same firmware I use on the nice!nano, so when someone plugs it in, it says it's a nice!nano.
 If the manufacturers would have just built their own firmware (it's open source!) and not used the nice!nano in the title of their listings, I would say it's fair game.

 Seeing my product get cloned gave me mixed feelings.
-As everyone knows, imitation is the greatest form of flattery, but seeing my work being ridden on its coattails was frustrating.
+As everyone knows, imitation is the greatest form of flattery, but seeing them ride the coattails of my work was frustrating.
 At the end of the day though, their product is subpar, and nice!nanos continue to sell at a consistent rate.
 Some of that is likely due to the largest DIY wireless keyboard store not stocking them.
 Thanks, Typeractive!

 ## The million dollar product